 East Lothian's Local Housing Strategy (LHS) 2024-2029 was adopted in April 2024 following extensive engagement during which over 1,300 voices were heard.
 Work is ongoing to develop a Housing Contribution Statement (HCS) to formalise the link between the new LHS and East Lothian IJB's Strategic Plan.
 The Housing Contribution Statement is a statutory requirement and links the strategic processes of housing, health, and social care at a local level.
-It is anticipated that the Housing Contribution Statement will be presented to the IJB for approval in autumn 2024.
+It is anticipated that the Housing Contribution Statement will be presented to the IJB for approval at the December 2024 meeting.